SingleEukaryote/quartz/content/protocols/field-research/Field research setup for protistologists.md

+You can create a [[Still-Air-Box]] (SAB) and use it for storage of your gear.

->This particular setup was designed for working at a power-limited research station in the Peruvian Amazon rainforest
+>This particular setup was designed for working at a power-limited research station in the Peruvian Amazon rainforest for 2 weeks

 > [!gear]

-> Ethanol lamp
-> Microscope
-> Eyelash probe
+Electronics:
 > SD-cards or drives
-> Petri dishes
-> Spade
+> Canon DSLR and computer adaptor
-> Tupperware containers
+>

 > [!reagents]
 > **Bring**